 Here are 5 of the most common myths people have about estate planning.

 III.
 Today might be the best day to take action

 Today might be the best chance you have to take action.
-The longer you wait, the more deeply embedded you get in your current lifestyle.
+The longer you wait, the more deeply embedded you are in your current lifestyle.
 Your habits solidify.
 Your beliefs harden.
 You get comfortable.
 It will never be easy, but it may also never be easier than it is right now.

 Planning your retirement will never be easy; it’s not supposed to be.
-But taking no action or shrugging it off to later will make it that much more difficult than taking the needed actions today!
+But taking no action or shrugging it off to later will make it much more difficult than taking the needed actions today!

 Do you know the actions to take today to achieve the retirement of tomorrow?

 2 FINDINGS FROM OTHERS

 I. Retirees can dodge taxes on these nine types of income